Confinement performance predictions for a high field axisymmetric tandem mirror: The RealTwin simulation model

 \subsection{Fokker-Planck transport and plasma heating using CQL3D-m and Freya}

-Mirror transport during high performance operation where MHD flute modes and kinetic modes such as the drift-cyclotron loss-cone (DCLC) instability are not present is dominated by axial transport from collisions and neutral dynamics.
-To simulate transport under these conditions, a Fokker-Planck equation solver including plasma heating and fueling models is employed.
+Mirror transport during high-performance operation where MHD and trapped particle flute-like modes as well as kinetic modes such as the drift-cyclotron loss-cone (DCLC) instability are not present is dominated by axial transport from collisions and neutral dynamics.
+To simulate transport under these conditions, a Fokker-Planck equation solver including plasma heating and fuelling models is employed.
 This work used the CQL3D-m Fokker-Planck code and its internal neutral beam deposition Monte-Carlo solver Freya.

-The CQL3D-m code \citep{Harvey2016} used here is a modified version of the well known CQL3D Fokker-Planck code \citep{Harvey1992} and older versions of CQL3D-m were used for the design of WHAM and the BEAM devices \citep{Endrizzi2023,Forest2024}.
+The CQL3D-m code \citep{Harvey2016} used here is a modified version of the well known CQL3D Fokker-Planck code \citep{Harvey1992} and older versions of CQL3D-m were used for the design of WHAM and BEAM devices \citep{Endrizzi2023,Forest2024}.
 Much like CQL3D, CQL3D-m solves the bounce-averaged Fokker-Planck equations for a coupled set of plasma species $\alpha, \beta, ...$.
 The Fokker-Planck equation for plasma species $\alpha$ is:

-where $f_{\alpha 0}$ is the bounce-averaged distribution function of species $\alpha$ at the midplane, where $z=0$ (values taken at the midplane are denoted with subscript $0$), $f_{\beta 0}$ is the distribution function of species $\beta$ etc., $C(f_{\alpha 0},f_{\beta 0},...)$ is the bounce-averaged nonlinear form of the Rosenbluth collision operator \citep{Rosenbluth1957} considering collisions between all species in the simulation using their fully numerical distribution functions, $Q(f_{\alpha 0}, \boldsymbol{E}_{RF})$ is the bounce-averaged quasilinear diffusion coefficient associated with radiofrequency (RF) electric field $\boldsymbol{E}$ arising from either RF heating or an instability such as the DCLC, $R(f_{\alpha 0})$ is the radial diffusion (not considered in this work as losses from radial diffusion are ideally much smaller than axial losses in the end plug), and $S_+$ and $S_-$ are particle source and sink terms respectively arising from mirror losses, neutral fueling/charge-exchange, etc.
+where $f_{\alpha 0}$ is the bounce-averaged distribution function of species $\alpha$ at the midplane, where $z=0$ (values taken at the midplane are denoted with subscript $0$), $f_{\beta 0}$ is the distribution function of species $\beta$ etc., $C(f_{\alpha 0},f_{\beta 0},...)$ is the bounce-averaged nonlinear form of the Rosenbluth collision operator \citep{Rosenbluth1957} considering collisions between all species in the simulation using their fully numerical distribution functions, $Q(f_{\alpha 0}, \boldsymbol{E}_{RF})$ is the bounce-averaged quasilinear diffusion coefficient associated with radiofrequency (RF) electric field $\boldsymbol{E}$ arising from either RF heating or an instability such as the DCLC, $R(f_{\alpha 0})$ is the radial diffusion (not considered in this work as losses from radial diffusion are ideally much smaller than axial losses in the end plug), and $S_+$ and $S_-$ are particle source and sink terms respectively arising from mirror losses, neutral fuelling, and charge-exchange.

 CQL3D-m discretizes \eqref{eq:fokker-planck} in two velocity-space dimensions, $u = \gamma v$ the momentum-per-rest-mass (where $v$ is particle velocity and $\gamma$ is the relativistic factor) and $\vartheta$ the velocity-space pitch angle, as well as one spatial dimension $\psi$ the square-root poloidal flux (a radial-like coordinate in the magnetic mirror), and uses the implicit time advance solver described in \citet{Kerbel1985}.
 The coefficients $Q$, $C$, $R$, $S_\pm$ in \eqref{eq:fokker-planck} have been bounce-averaged in magnetic mirror geometry assuming zero-orbit-width.
 The bounce-average of some coefficient $A$ is defined: